Articles

 Have You Heard

-May 2025, Part 1 AJF is pleased to share the news about our community.
+July 2025, Part 2 Art Jewelry Forum is pleased to share the news that members of our community find noteworthy.
 Is something missing?
-The success of this compilation of compelling events, news, and items of interest to the jewelry community depends on your participation.
-If you’re a member of AJF at the Silver level or above, you can add news and
+The success of this compilation of compelling events, news, and items of interest to the jewelry community depends on YOUR participation.
+If you’re a member of AJF at the Silver level or

 Have You Heard Read More »